keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 oneagent-k7jn6                                 0/1     CrashLoopBackOff   6          8m15s
 ```

 1. This means that after the initial setup with `deployDynatrace.sh`, which is a step below, the `cr.yml` has to be edited and applied again.
-You can do that by editing the already downloaded `cr.yml` in `../manifests/dynatrace/gen` and set the environemnt variable as follows:
+You can do that by editing the already downloaded `cr.yml` in `../manifests/dynatrace/gen` and set the environment variable as follows:

         env:
         - name: ONEAGENT_ENABLE_VOLUME_STORAGE